 Bing recorded his musical autobiography in 1954.
 It was released in the Fall as a 5-record set that sold for $27.50.
 Bing introduced each of the 89 songs, many of which he recorded anew with the Buddy Cole Trio.
 Curiously absent from the set was any mention of his 1932 recording that became the anthem of the Great Depression, Brother, Can You Spare a Dime.

 Bing's singing voice was becoming increasingly unpredictable as he moved along the sixth decade of his life.
-The smooth rolling baritone was as good as ever on some occasions but at other times seemed tired and thin.
-Bing usually sang at his best before a studio audience, and some of his best vocals in 1954 were never released on record but, instead, were recorded as part of his General Electric radio show.
+The smooth rolling baritone was as good as ever early in 1954.
+Some of his best vocals in 1954 were recorded as part of his General Electric radio show and not released commercially.

 "Answer Me, My Love" is a song associated with Nat King Cole.
 Crosby's interpretation of this song on his February 24 radio broadcast makes Cole's hit version seem uninspired.